 A: This is a request that our engineers and developers are currently tracking.
 We encourage you to add your vote and share your user story here as that will help our teams to prioritize requests.

 Hi there, I'm Natalie!
 I've been with Constant Contact since 2014.
 I'm the Social Media Manager behind @CTCTHelp on Twitter.
-When I'm not in the office you can find me playing pool competitively or perhaps bushwhacking my way to a geocache.
-If you want to talk social media then I'm your girl, don't hesitate to reach out!
+When I'm not in the office you can find me playing pool competitively or perhaps trekking my way to a geocache.
+If you want to talk social media & customer care then I'm your girl, don't hesitate to reach out!